ilkimo/PDF-Generator-TEMPLATE/README.md

 ```

 ### Select desired chapters
-You can use the arg "TOPICS=introduction chapter1 chapter2" after the Makefile target to select
+You can use the arg "CHAPTERS=introduction chapter1 chapter2" after the Makefile target to select
 the desired chapters, for example:
 ```/bin/bash
-make "TOPICS=introduction chapter1 chapter2"
+make "CHAPTERS=introduction chapter1 chapter2"
 ```

 If you are building with Docker, the args have to be written like a little differently:
 $ docker run ...
-TOPICS="introduction chapter1 chapter2"
+CHAPTERS="introduction chapter1 chapter2"
 (refer to [Use the Docker Image from Docker Hub](#use-the-docker-image-from-docker-hub))

 But keep in mind that the names you write in this list have to be the same names
-of the directories inside the topics/ directory.
+of the directories inside the chapters/ directory.

 ### Other customizations
 Here are some other args to customize the PDF generation: